Overview of the model-driven app form editor user interface

 |Section||Add a section to a selected tab.
 You can include a section with one to four columns.

 You can also insert a Reference panel in the interactive forms.
 Reference panel is also added as a section to the Main - Interactive experience form.
-By default the Reference panel section is added to the Case, Account, Contact and custom entity forms.
+By default the Reference panel section is added to the Case, Account, Contact and custom table forms.

 More information: Section properties